 Various factors influence a court’s decision as to which residential schedule is in a child’s best interests.
 In general, however, a court is more likely to award primary residential status to the parent who normally takes the greater responsibility for performing parental functions prior to and during the parties’ divorce, or over the prior year.
 Other relevant factors include the strength, nature, and stability of the relationship between the child and each parent, specific emotional and developmental needs of the child, and the wishes of the child, if he or she is sufficiently mature to express a reasonable preference.

 We know how difficult and complicated divorce cases can be, especially when they involve complex issues like determining residential schedules for children.
-Contact Ashby Law today and we will show you how we can help with your Washington divorce case.
+Contact Pacific Northwest Family Law today and we will show you how we can help with your Washington divorce case.
 Our attorneys focus their practice primarily on family law, so we are sure to have the skills that you need for proper representation in your divorce case.
 We are here to answer all of your questions, calm your concerns, and help you through the often difficult process of contested divorce and family law cases.